Emma (novel): Principal characters

-Frank Churchill, Mr. Weston's son by his first marriage, is an amiable young man, who, at age 23, is liked by almost everyone, though Mr. Knightley sees him as immature and selfish for failing to visit his father after his father's wedding.
-After his mother's death, he was raised by his wealthy aunt and uncle, the Churchills, at the family estate of Enscombe.
-His uncle was his mother's brother.
-By his aunt's decree, he assumed the name Churchill on his majority.
-Frank is given to dancing and living a carefree existence, and is secretly engaged to Miss Fairfax at Weymouth, although he fears his aunt will forbid the match because Jane is not wealthy.
+Frank Churchill, Mr Weston's son by his first marriage, is an amiable young man, who, at age 23, is liked by almost everyone.
+Mr Knightley, however, thinks him immature and selfish for failing to visit his father after his father's wedding.
+After his mother's death, he was raised by his wealthy aunt and uncle, the Churchills, at the family estate of Enscombe in Yorkshire.
+To please his aunt he assumed the name Churchill on his majority, so that he might inherit her estate in that name; but while she still lives - and she is in poor health - he remains entirely dependent on her continued approval to maintain his expectations.
+Frank is given to dancing and living a carefree existence, and became secretly engaged to Miss Fairfax at Weymouth, although he fears his aunt will forbid the match because Jane is not wealthy.
 He manipulates and plays games with the other characters to ensure his engagement to Jane remains concealed.

-Jane Fairfax is an orphan whose only family consists of her aunt, Miss Bates, and her grandmother, Mrs. Bates.
-She is a beautiful, bright, and elegant woman, with the best of manners.
-She is the same age as Emma.
-She is extraordinarily well-educated and talented at singing and playing the piano; she is the sole person whom Emma envies.
-Colonel Campbell, an army friend of Jane's father, felt responsible for Jane, and has provided her an excellent education while she has shared his home and family since she was nine years old.
-She has little fortune, however, and is destined to become a governess – an unpleasant prospect.
-The secret engagement goes against her principles and distresses her greatly.
+Jane Fairfax is an orphan whose only family is her aunt, Miss Bates, and her grandmother, Mrs Bates; and the three of them together now share genteel poverty.
+She is a beautiful, resourceful, bright, and elegant woman, with impeccable manners and strong moral compass.
+The same age as Emma, she is well-educated and talented at singing and playing the piano; and is the only person whom Emma envies; indeed in any other Jane Austen novel, she - not Emma - would be the female protagonist.
+Colonel Campbell, an army friend of Jane's father, had felt responsible for Jane, and provided her an excellent education while she had shared his home and family from age nine; but she has now determined to support herself.
+Her only realistic option is to become a governess – an unpleasant prospect, but for unmarried girls of good family and education but no fortune, there was little other choice.
+Her secret engagement with Frank Churchill goes against her principles and distresses her greatly.

 Harriet Smith, a young friend of Emma, just seventeen when the story opens, is a beautiful but unsophisticated girl.
-She has been a parlour boarder at a nearby school, where she met the sisters of Mr. Martin.
+She has been a pupil at a nearby school, where she met the sisters of Mr Martin.
+As a parlour boarder at the school she now helps supervise younger pupils.
 Emma takes Harriet under her wing early on, and she becomes the subject of Emma's misguided matchmaking attempts.
 She is revealed in the last chapter to be the natural daughter of a decent tradesman, although he is not a gentleman.
-Harriet and Mr. Martin are wed.
+Harriet and Mr Martin are wed.
 The now wiser Emma approves of the match.